How To Get Rid Of Blackheads – 13 Ways

 - Then rub alcohol over five minutes

-Another natural way to get rid of blackheads is to use tomato.
+Another natural way to get rid of blackheads is to use tomatoes.
 Cut a tomato in different shapes and sizes so that it can cover the curves around your nose.
 Then wash your face with warm water and dry.
 Place tomato pieces on the blackheads and let stand 15 minutes.
 After this period, you rinse with warm water.
 However, do not put moisturizer on it right away, to obtain the best way to get rid of blackheads.

 Avoid washing the face with soaps more than twice a day.
 Wash your face often with water.